 \subsection{Implementation Details}

 The proposed framework was implemented in PyTorch and trained on an RTX 3090 GPU with i9-10980XE CPU and 128GB RAM.
 We chose Adam Optimizer to update the model parameters.
-The Low Dose CT Image and Projection Data V6 \cite{moen2021low}, obtained from two scanners (\emph{i.e.,} Siemens SOMATOM Definition Flash and GE Discovery CT750i), was used for training, validation, and testing.
+The Low Dose CT Image and Projection Data V6 \cite{moen2021low}, obtained from two scanners (Siemens SOMATOM Definition Flash, dubbed Siemens dataset, and GE Discovery CT750i, dubbed GE dataset), was used for training, validation, and testing.
+Both Siemens and GE datasets contain paired full-dose (7.6-28.8 mGy for Siemens studies and 9.2-21.6 mGy for GE studies) and quarter-dose (1.9-7.2 mGy for Siemens studies and 2.3-5.4 mGy for GE studies) data.
 The detailed data partitions are given in Table \ref{table-dataset}.
-The test dataset of the 2016 Low-dose CT AAPM Grand Challenge \cite{ldct2016} was also employed in subjective evaluation since it contains scans from the control group.
-We followed the methods described in \cite{flohr2005image, stierstorfer2004weighted, hoffman2018free} for rebinning, filtering, back-projection, and weighted summation, where the Shepp–Logan filter was chosen as the reconstruction kernel, and the slice thickness from metadata was adopted during the reconstruction.
+The test dataset of the 2016 Low-dose CT AAPM Grand Challenge \cite{ldct2016} was also employed in subjective evaluation since it contains scans from the control group, in which the dose level ranges from 0.8 mGy to 4.5 mGy.
+We followed the methods described in \cite{flohr2005image, stierstorfer2004weighted, hoffman2018free} for rebinning, filtering, back-projection, and weighted summation.
+The default Shepp–Logan filter was chosen as the reconstruction kernel, and the slice thickness from metadata was adopted.

 During the network training, we used L1 loss to supervise both MPD-Net and MIR-Net.
 The initial learning rate was set to $1 \times 10^{-4}$, then reduced to $1 \times 10^{-5}$ if the model performance on the validation dataset had no further improvement after certain steps.
 The complete convergence of the two CNNs took about 40 and 150 epochs, respectively.
-For both networks, we set $F=5$ as the length of the sliding window.
+For both networks, we set $F=2$ as the size of the sliding window.